ibe-uw/BaNaNA/README.md

 ## Run BaNaNA for the Kit 9 chemistry

 The main pipeline is optimised for the Kit 14 chemisty.
 If you wish to run it for the Kit 9 chemistry you need to replace the main `Snakefile` with the `Snakefile` from the `suppl` folder.
-The Kit 9 version instead of clustering based on average error of the sample, performs the first clustering at 80% of identity.
+The Kit 9 version instead of clustering based on average error of the sample performs the first clustering at 80% identity.

 ## Cite BaNaNA